Opinion: Ugandans are tired of Museveni but can't vote him out | DW | 23.11.2020

 Read more: Uganda opposition figure Bobi Wine freed on bail after deadly protests

-President Museveni could have demonstrated some decency by coming out and condemning the excessive use of force, console the bereaved families, as is expected of any democratic leader.
+President Museveni could have demonstrated some decency by coming out and condemning the excessive use of force and consoling the bereaved families, as is expected of any democratic leader.
 Instead, his guerilla fighter's instinct may have told him that showing compassion would be taken for weakness.
 So, he doubled down on the approach that has served him so well — the threat of using more violence.

 In a ranting spell during his campaign in the aftermath of the deadly crackdown, Museveni threatened to crush those whom he accused of attacking sympathizers of his party, and who used abusive language against him, warning that they have ventured into an area of his expertise — fighting.